 As we embark on the next stage of our industrial evolution, digitalisation will shape the future of our economy, manufacturing ecosystem, and workplace.
 Digital technologies can enable us to create the future we want and move beyond consumption driven economic growth.

-Our challenge is to create a future digital manufacturing ecosystem that meets our net-zero ambitions, whilst being resilient and productive.
+Our challenge is to create a digital manufacturing future that meets our net-zero ambitions, whilst being resilient and productive.
 Thus, ensuring that everyone has the things that they need, at a price that they can afford, without damaging the environment or society.

-To create the future digital manufacturing ecosystem we want, we need to work together.
+To create the digital manufacturing future we want, we first need to know how that can be achieved, we need to explore the possible and work together to realise these goals.
 In order to combine our expertise from the broadest range of perspectives around this common goal, we need to InterAct.

 How did the InterAct conference benefit attendees?